MrPicklePinosaur/trainos/docs/K1.typ

 The first task created has a TID of 1.
 No task can have a TID of 0.
-A TID of 0 is only used for functions that should return a TID but cannot for some reason.
+A TID of 0 acts as an error value for functions that should return a TID but cannot.

 Our kernel properly schedules tasks, using a round robin algorithm to cycle through all tasks of the highest priority.

-Our kernel theoretically allows for the creation of an arbitrary amount of tasks, though this will not work due to our fake heap allocator.
+Our kernel theoretically allows for the creation of 1024 tasks, though this is currently bottlenecked by our fake heap allocator.

-When there are no more tasks in the scheduler, our program simply hangs.
+When there are no more tasks in the scheduler, our kernel simply hangs.

 = Kernel Implementation

 == Memory Layout

 We allocate 2MB for the kernel stack, and each task gets a 1MB page to use as a stack.
-The maximum amount of tasks is 1028 so that we take up at most 1GB (+ 2MB for the kernel) of memory.
+The maximum amount of tasks is 1024 so that we take up at most 1GB (+ 2MB for the kernel) of memory.
 We currently do not reclaim pages.
-Thus, we can only create 1028 tasks over the lifespan of the kernel.
+Thus, we can only create 1024 tasks over the lifespan of the kernel.
 If this limit is reached, the kernel prevents the creation of new tasks.

 We currently have a fake heap allocator implemented, which is actually 2048 bytes of static memory.